-Senior Adjunct Assistant Professor of Rhetoric, Writing and Public Discourse and RWPD 170 Coordinator
+Senior Adjunct Assistant Professor of Rhetoric, Writing and Public Discourse

-In addition to teaching writing at Whitman, Jenna teaches at Walla Walla Community College and advises the newly-founded student literary magazine, Titus Creek Review.
+Senior Adjunct Assistant Professor Jenna Terry earned a B.A. with honors in history from Wesleyan University and an M.F.A. in fiction from the University of Houston.
+In addition to teaching writing at Whitman, Terry teaches at Walla Walla Community College and advises the newly-founded student literary magazine, Titus Creek Review.
 She has also taught at the University of Houston, and served as the inaugural director of that campus's Developmental Writing Program.
-Before moving to Walla Walla, she held a dual position as Assistant Director of the Writing Center and Founder / Director of the Writing In the Disciplines Program at the University of Houston, through which she designed curriculum and taught writing-intensive classes in Engineering, Hotel and Restaurant Management, History, and English.
+Before moving to Walla Walla, she held a dual position as Assistant Director of the Writing Center and Founder / Director of the Writing In the Disciplines Program at the University of Houston, through which she designed curriculum and taught writing-intensive classes in engineering, hotel and restaurant management, history and English.

 Before launching her career in college teaching and university administration, Terry was a book editor with Houghton Mifflin / Mariner Books.
 She continues to publish her own fiction, creative nonfiction and scholarly writing.
 She received two university fellowships for her fiction while a graduate student, and in 2004 was awarded an Emerging Artist's Fellowship from the Cultural Arts Council of Houston.